-As presented in chapter 6 (Collateral management) of this manual, based on the volumes and types of collateralization underlying the liquidity assistance facilities contracted by B3, the clearinghouse defines both liquid and illiquid portions of each participant's collateral portfolio, limiting the use of the illiquid portion in margin coverage to a fraction of the amount resulting from the sum of (i) the amount of the B3's own resources exclusively earmarked for the clearinghouse, (ii) FILCB capital and (iii) resources provided through uncollateralized liquidity assistance facilities.
+As presented in chapter 6 (Collateral management) of this manual, based on the volumes and types of collateralization underlying the liquidity assistance facilities contracted by B3, the clearinghouse defines both liquid and illiquid portions of each participant's collateral portfolio, limiting the use of the illiquid portion in margin coverage to a fraction of the amount resulting from the sum of (i) the amount of the B3's own resources exclusively earmarked for the clearinghouse and (ii) FILCB capital.
 Therefore, while seeking to maintain a set of liquidity assistance facilities consistent with the types and volumes of the assets that make up collateral, B3 also mitigates liquidity risk in the monetization process, restricting the use of assets based on existing facilities.